dwightwatson/bootstrap-form/README.md

 composer require bnbwebexpertise/laravel-bootstrap-form
 ```

+For Laravel 5.5 and newer the package is auto-loaded.
+For older versions, you must configure the providers as described below.

-Now, add these service providers to your `config/app.php` file (don't add the `HtmlServiceProvider` if you already have it).
+Add these service providers to your `config/app.php` file (don't add the `HtmlServiceProvider` if you already have it).

 ```php
 Collective\Html\HtmlServiceProvider::class,